-“Biophilia”, means “love of life”.
-Biophilic Design addresses our human response to our natural and built surroundings.
+Design for well-being addresses our human response to our natural and built surroundings.
 It is a field of research involving biology, psychology, behavioral and physiological response to the environment, design, and architecture.
 We consider how people have adapted in response to natural surroundings–having spent most of human history outdoors and now the migration to most of the time spent indoors.
 This migration has allowed us to survive, but recent findings indicate we could utilize Biophilic Design strategies to better thrive.

 Why Design for Wellness?

 Research tells us that humans spend 90% of their time indoors.
-Biophilic Design strategies, when performed correctly, help our overall well-being and can decrease stress felt in the environment.
+Design for well being strategies, when performed correctly, help our overall well-being and can decrease stress felt in the environment.
 Research has also shown positive affects to blood pressure as well as decreased anxiety and improvements to overall happiness.
 People are a valuable resource to any firm.
 Supporting well-being can bring bottom-line benefits to most businesses.